- Leslie Frenzel

 - Ph.D. in Animal Science (Meat Science and Food Safety Emphasis), Texas A&M University

-Leslie Frenzel in an Instructional Assistant Professor and Academic Advisor in the Department of Animal Science.
+Leslie Frenzel in an Instructional Assistant Professor in the Department of Animal Science.
 Dr. Frenzel was previously involved with the department as a student and graduate teaching/research assistant.
-In her current role she teaches ANSC 107, 317 & 402 as well as academically advising undergraduate students.
-She is also the coordinator of the Texas A&M University Meat Judging Team.
+In her current role she teaches ANSC 107, 317 & 402 as well as serving as the coordinator of the Texas A&M University Meat Judging Team.

 Dr. Frenzel has participated in several funded research projects in Meat Science and Food Safety.
 She is also an active participant in the many outreach programs the department has that focus on meat science: Beef 101, Beef 706, Zoetis Beef University, Center of the Plate, Pork 101, Barbeque Summer Camp, Camp Brisket, and more.